studio-examples/amazon/README.md

 this is the expected format:
 "EEE, dd MMM yyyy HH:mm:ss z"

 however the objects are inserted in oracle db. this can be verified by downloading oracle sql developer and connecting by the same connection parameters to the local instance and examining the customers table.

+ORACLE JDBC DRIVER NEEDS TO BE DOWNLOADED AND ADDED MANUALLY TO THE PROJECT BECAUSE OF THE LICENSNE.